Sadio Mané: Bayern Munich

+Al-Nassr

+On 1 August 2023, Saudi Pro League club Al Nassr announced the signing of Mané.
+Mané later revealed that former Liverpool teammates Fabinho and Roberto Firmino had previously contacted him in order to recommend to him that he might join their clubs, Al-Ittihad and Al-Ahli in Saudi Arabia respectively.
+Mané also stated that his former captain Jordan Henderson had sent him a good luck message upon his departure to Saudi Arabia.
+Two days later, he made his debut replacing Abdulaziz Al-Aliwa at halftime in their 1–1 draw with Zamalek in the 2023 Arab Club Champions Cup.
+He scored his first goal for the club on 14 August in a 2–1 loss against Al-Ettifaq in the league.

 International career

+2012–2017

 Mané was part of the Senegal team at the 2012 Olympic tournament, and started every match as they advanced through Group A as runners-up to Great Britain before losing 4–2 after extra time in the quarter-finals to eventual champions Mexico.

 Mané was ruled out of the Senegalese squad for the 2015 Africa Cup of Nations after suffering a calf injury in Southampton's 2–0 win against Arsenal on 1 January 2015.
 He later returned to the squad, and started in their final two group matches against South Africa and Algeria in a group stage exit.

+2017–2019

 Mané represented Senegal at the 2017 Africa Cup of Nations in Gabon and scored a goal in each of the nation's opening two games, 2–0 wins against Tunisia and Zimbabwe.
 After a goalless draw in the quarter-final clash against Cameroon, he missed the penalty in the shoot-out that saw Senegal eliminated from the tournament.

 In May 2018, Mané was named in Senegal's 23-man squad for the 2018 FIFA World Cup in Russia.
 He scored the opening goal in a 2–2 draw against Japan in the group stage.
 Mané started all three of Senegal's group matches as they were eliminated after the first stage, finishing below Japan on fair play points.

 Mané was once again called up to Senegal's final squad for the 2019 Africa Cup of Nations.
 He scored two goals and missed a penalty in a 3–0 win against Kenya, as Senegal finished second in the group stage and qualified for the knockout stage.
 Mané scored the only goal of the match and missed another penalty in Senegal's 1–0 win over Uganda in the round of 16.
 He played in Senegal's next three matches as they advanced to the final, losing 1–0 to Algeria in a rematch of Senegal's opening game of the tournament.
 Despite finishing the competition as runner-up, Mané was named in the Team of the Tournament.